-- For this reason, fertilized at least three times a year for your palm needs.
+- For this reason, feed with a time release fertilizer at least three times a year for your palm needs.

 - Four times a year is optimal.

-In other states with more substantial soil and less rain, fertilize your palm tree a couple of times a year.
+In other states with more substantial soil and less rain, fertilize your palms a couple of times a year.

 - Three times would be better.